Skip to main content

 get_workspace

-Reports the active ComfyUI workspace: local installation path, source, persisted default, and API target.
+Reports the active ComfyUI workspace, showing the local installation path, source, default workspace, and resolved API target.

 Instructions